masesgroup/KEFCore/src/documentation/articles/serialization.md

   - Simple: if the Primary Key is a native type (e.g. int, long, double, and so on) the serialization is made using the Apache Kafka default serializer for that type
   - Complex: if the Primary Key is a complex type (e.g. int-int, int-long, int-string, and so on), Entity Framework reports it as an array of objects and the serialization is made using a JSON serializer

 - Entity data: the Entity is managed, from [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/), as an array of objects associated to properties of the Entity.
-The schema of the Apache Kafka record value follows the code definition in `EntityTypeDataStorage`.
+  The schema of the Apache Kafka record value follows the code definition in `DefaultValueContainer<T>`.
 Below two examples:
   ```json
   {
     "EntityName": "MASES.EntityFrameworkCore.KNet.Test.Blog",